Is Alcohol to Blame for High Cholesterol and Triglyceride Levels?

 Triglycerides are the main form of fat found in both foods in the human diet and in the human body itself.
 They appear in large amounts in the bloodstream when a person regularly consumes more fat than he or she requires at any given point in time, or as a consequence of certain uncontrolled physical ailments.
 Technically speaking, people with high triglyceride levels in their blood have a condition known as hypertriglyceridemia; the presence of this condition may contribute to the onset of a form of heart disease called coronary artery disease.
 Many of the foods with a high triglyceride content also have a high LDL cholesterol content.

-In the study published in Alcohol, researchers from Japan’s Hyogo College of Medicine assessed the impact of heavy drinking on a person’s LDL cholesterol levels, HDL cholesterol levels, triglyceride levels and overall buildup of blood-borne fats.
+In the study published in Alcohol, researchers from Japan’s Hyogo College of Medicine assessed the effect of heavy drinking on a person’s LDL cholesterol levels, HDL cholesterol levels, triglyceride levels and overall buildup of blood-borne fats.
 They conducted this assessment with the help of a group of middle-aged men split into three categories: non-drinkers, occasional heavy drinkers and regular heavy drinkers.
-On the days they drank, both the occasional heavy drinkers and regular heavy drinkers consumed enough alcohol to exceed moderate intake by roughly 100 percent to 200 percent.
+On the days they drank, both the occasional heavy drinkers and regular heavy drinkers consumed enough alcohol to exceed moderate intake by roughly 100 to 200 percent.

 The researchers came to several conclusions after comparing the cholesterol, triglyceride and overall blood-borne fat levels of the three participant subgroups.
 First, they found that in comparison to both non-drinkers and regular heavy drinkers, occasional heavy drinkers have unusually high levels of triglycerides and low levels of protective HDL cholesterol.
 They also found that both occasional heavy drinkers and regular heavy drinkers have significantly higher levels of “bad” LDL cholesterol and significantly lower levels of “good” HDL cholesterol than non-drinkers.
 In addition, they found that both types of heavy drinkers have substantially higher overall levels of blood-borne fat than non-drinkers.
 Interestingly, occasional heavy drinkers have higher blood-borne fat levels than regular heavy drinkers.
 In short, they determined, yes, alcohol significantly affects triglycerides and cholesterol levels.